 Dear Delegates,

-Welcome to the 21st BERMUN2 conference’s SOCHUM committee!
-I am looking forward to meeting you all and having a good time in February!
+Welcome to the 35th BERMUN conference’s Historical Security Council!
+I am looking forward to meeting you all and having a good time in November!

-On a personal note, I am a ninth grader at the John F. Kennedy School.
+On a personal note, I am a tenth grader at the John F. Kennedy School.
 I have a passion for international and national politics and have always enjoyed debating with others.
-Outside of the debate room, you may find me playing tennis, practicing cello, with my friends, or at the gym.
+Outside of the debate room, you may find me playing tennis, practicing cello, spending time with friends, or at the gym.

-I have attended two BALMUN and four BERMUN conferences and have been part of my school's MUN program for almost 3 years.
-Throughout these experiences, one thing has become crystal clear: MUN can only be what you make of it.
-Speak up, collaborate, and challenge ideas to gather and remember rewarding experiences.
+I have attended three BALMUN and five BERMUN conferences and have been part of my school's MUN program for more than years.
+Throughout these experiences, one thing has become crystal clear: MUN can only be what we make of it.
+Let’s speak up, collaborate, and challenge ideas to make this a rewarding experience.

 Or, to put it simply: